 About

 Reflecting on my childhood spent with my brother, who has autism, I establish a painted space that is both forcibly disjointed and meaningfully connected, invoking the uncertainty and complexity of perception and communication.
 Through chromatic nuance, physicality, representational ambiguity, and visual tempo, I invite the viewer into the act of slow looking—to encounter each work as a living, breathing, individual entity.
 My paintings investigate communication, improvisation, play, and painting’s capacity for transformation.

 Provisional grids support tessellating blocks of color to create relationships of alternating friction and calm.
-I sew scraps of work together in a lyrical rhythm reminiscent of quilting, invoking logic of multiplicity and interconnectivity.
+I sew scraps of work together in a lyrical rhythm reminiscent of quilting, invoking the logic of multiplicity and interconnectivity.
 Josef Albers observed that color behaves like a human “in two distinct ways: the first in self-realization and then in the realization of relationships with others.”
-I make paintings to better understand the relationship I have with my autistic brother and the way that experience of growing up has provided me with hyper-awareness of my sensorial environment.
+I create paintings to better understand my relationship with my autistic brother and how that experience of growing up has given me a heightened awareness of my sensorial environment, as well as my changed sense of time, play, and perception since becoming a father.

+About